Recruiting / Hiring

 - Officers can apply and be approved for $10,000 to purchase a home in West Valley City.

-- Officers can apply to receive $200/month for 3 years for living within West Valley City.
+- Officers can apply to receive $165/month for 5 years for living within West Valley City.
+This option is renewable every 5 years.

 - Retirement is through Utah Retirement Systems (URS)